mc0110/inetbox2mqtt/README.md

 ### Start INIT process

 To do this you have to select and confirm the menu item RESET in the CPplus menu and then also confirm the PR SET that appears.
-The display then shows a flickering INIT...
+The display then shows a flickering INIT... -> [example given](https://videopress.com/v/xsPXCWr3).

 If the INIT process was successful, then a third entry appears in the INIT menu for the inetbox